sparkflows/sparkflows-docs/docs/gcp/writing-bigquery.rst

-Writing to Big Query
+Write to Big Query
 ============

-Fire Insights has processor for writing to Big Query Tables.
+Fire Insights has processor to write to Big Query Tables.